janbar/noson-app/README.md

 - `noson-app --debug 2>&1 | tee noson.log`

 Also that will write debug output into the file `noson.log`. **Please be carefull to not paste debug log on public area before cleaning it from any credentials**.
 Debugging registration of music services will log entered credentials.

+## SSDP discovery fails

+In some circonstances your network couldn't allow broadcast/multicast traffic.
+To workaround the limitation you can configure the application by specifying the device endpoint (from the release >= 3.16).

+Launch the *Noson* application from command line as follows.

+- `noson-app --deviceUrl=http://<ipaddress>:1400` for the GUI (the setting will be persistent).

+- `noson-app --cli --deviceUrl http://<ipaddress>:1400` for the CLI tool.

+Some SONOS devices could listen on port 3400 instead 1400.